Climate of Saint Petersburg: Spring

 Spring in St. Petersburg usually begins at the end of March, when daytime air temperatures become steadily positive and the snow cover begins to fall.
 Spring "wakes up" more slowly than in neighboring, more continental areas: the influence of large reservoirs cooled during the winter is affected.
 The average daily temperature above 0 °C is set in early April, shortly after the snow melts; it reaches 5 °C by the end of April and 10 °C in May.
 Atmospheric pressure is highest in spring, and cyclones are rare, so the weather is relatively stable.
-The number of days with precipitation is lower than in other periods of the year, 13.9 in March (12.7-12.8 in April, May), less cloudy than in winter (8-10 days with clear weather), lower relative humidity (76% in March and 60% in May) and wind speed.
+The number of days with precipitation is lower than in other periods of the year, 13.9 in March (12.7–12.8 in April, May), less cloudy than in winter (8–10 days with clear weather), lower relative humidity (76% in March and 60% in May) and wind speed.
 However, cold weather often returns.
 North-easterly winds sometimes bring prolonged cold weather and night frosts from the Arctic seas; they also drive Ladoga ice into the Neva.
-On average, the last frost is celebrated on May 5, but it is possible until May 28, and on the soil — on June 6 (1962).
-In general, for the entire spring calendar period in St. Petersburg (from March 1 to May 31), temperatures can range from ~ -25 degrees in March to ~+30 degrees in May (if we count the whole year over the entire observation period).
-The absolute minimum air temperature in spring in St. Petersburg was recorded on March 22, 1883: -29.9 °C. The absolute maximum was recorded on May 19, 2014: +33 °C. At the same time, temperatures in March may exceed +10 degrees Celsius: the maximum March record was recorded on March 30, 2025: +16.1 °C. In May, the minimum temperature can reach ~ -5 °C. The minimum May record of -6.6 °C was set on May 3, 1885.
+On average, the last frost is celebrated on 5 May, but it is possible until 28 May, and on the soil — on 6 June (1962).
+In general, for the entire spring calendar period in St. Petersburg (from 1 March to 31 May), temperatures can range from ~ -25 degrees in March to ~+30 degrees in May (if we count the whole year over the entire observation period).
+The absolute minimum air temperature in spring in St. Petersburg was recorded on 22 March 1883: -29.9 °C. The absolute maximum was recorded on 19 May 2014: +33 °C. At the same time, temperatures in March may exceed +10 degrees Celsius: the maximum March record was recorded on 30 March 2025: +16.1 °C. In May, the minimum temperature can reach ~ -5 °C. The minimum May record of −6.6 °C was set on 3 May 1885.